movidius/ncappzoo/apps/video_objects/README.md

 Shows available targets.

 ## make all
-Builds and/or gathers all the required files needed to run the application except building and installing opencv.
-This must be done as a separate step with make opencv
+Builds and/or gathers all the required files needed to run the application except building and installing opencv (this must be done as a separate step with 'make opencv'.)

-#make video
+## make video
-Downloads the video files
+Downloads example video files.

 ## make opencv
 Removes the version of OpenCV that was installed with the NCSDK and builds and installs a compatible version of OpenCV 3.3 for this app.
 This will take a while to finish.
 Once you have done this on your system you shouldn't need to do it again.